 Dog bites are not minor injuries.
-In the United States alone there are roughly 4.5 million dog bites per year, many of which will develop into serious injuries.
+In the United States alone, there are roughly 4.5 million dog bites per year, many of which will develop into serious injuries.
 Dog bite injuries are especially serious considering that many victims are small children.
 That’s why Georgia has strict laws governing dog owners.
-No individual can own more than one dog of a breed considered to be dangerous, such as pit bulls, and all of these dog owners must carry at least $500,000 in liability insurance.
-This insurance is designed to help pay for dog bite victims’ medical needs and other costs—but you should ask a good lawyer to help you get what you’re owed.

 The first thing you should do is get medical attention.
 All dog bites should be examined by a doctor, even if they seem minor.
 A seemingly small dog bite could still lead to complications including infection or damaged tendons and muscles.

 If it’s possible, you should also gather as much information as you can about the dog.
-The most important thing to find out is who owns the dog, and whether the owner says the dog has had its shots.
+The most important thing to find out is who the owner is, and whether or not the dog has had its shots.
 If the dog has not been vaccinated, or if you cannot find out, your doctor will most likely need to give you a rabies prevention shot immediately.
-These shots must generally be given within 24 hours to be effective.

 - Take pictures of the dog, the injury, and where it happened